kyh2010/isaac-go2-ros2/README.md

 python isaac_go2_ros2.py
 ```

-## Example use case
+## Example Usage
-The following video shows an example using this simulator with a RL-based algorithm to achieve autonomous navigation and collision avoidance:
+The following video shows an example of using this simulator with an RL agent to achieve navigation and collision avoidance:

 https://github.com/user-attachments/assets/ccc986c6-bf94-41fe-a4d5-3417ce8b3384